Interview with Count Zrínyi Miklós

 Interviewer: Why had you hinted that the Habsburgs would not help you defending Christendom?
 Are they not the enemy of the Muslims?

 Interviewer: But your ruler is a Roman Catholic like yourself.
-Are you the friend of the Muslims or the Protestants?
+Are you a friend of the Muslims or the Protestants?

 Count: Once I addressed the Hungarian Lutheran noblemen of Transylvania with these words, telling them: “I am of a different faith, but your lordships’ freedom is my freedom, if you are hurt, I am hurt, too.
 I wish the prince had a hundred-thousand good papist, a hundred-thousand Calvinist, and the same Lutheran warriors, they could save this homeland.”
 My friend, I hold a confiding Lutheran in higher esteem than an evil-hearted Catholic.
 As for Muslims, if we have to keep our oaths even to infidels, how much more we should keep our words to our Christian brothers.